yeslogic/prince-docs/docs/server-integration.md

 For ease of use, Prince offers its own, maintained [Docker Images](https://hub.docker.com/r/yeslogic/prince).
 See also [Prince In Cloud Computing](#prince-in-cloud-computing) for more installation guides in cloud containers.

+### License Files in Distributed Products

+When creating a product for distribution, it might be that you do not want to ship a license file with the distribution - but nevertheless be able to run Prince with a license file when necessary.
+In this case the command-line option [`--license-key`](command-line.md#cl-license-key) might come in handy.
+The contents of the `<signature>` element must be deleted from your license file, and its value can then be passed as the value of this command-line option - but leave an empty `<signature>` element in place.